KaufmanDeveloper/labyrinth-game/Story/Outline.md

 ### Path 1 - 2 (Go to The Cloning Station)

 - When few humans were found to be immune to the virus, they were supposed to be cloned
+- The others that were stranded in the cave to die there rioted and destroyed most of the machines, along with the subjects

+### Path 1 - 2 -1 (Grant asks how you feel about him - "I think I love you")

+- You realize with Grant that the Astra religion may be a sham
+- You use the cloning station to create an army of soldiers over a number of years
+- With Grant you reign as the monarchs of a new age

+### Path 1 -2 -2 (Grant asks how you feel about him - "I think you're naive")

+- You try to bring the cloning machine outside of the labyrinth so you can clone Grand Star Igna.
+-

 ### Path 2 (Right - Religion/Family/Understanding)